Our Family Gallery

 Sarah Susanna Shore died 24 May 1952.

 Their daughter Edna I. Shore died 9 Mar 1984.
-She might have been unmarried, as her burial record shows her maiden name.
+She remained unmarried.

 The family is buried at High Creek Cemetery, Watson, Atchison County, Missouri.